 As we can see, they make the same general point that we do about the distinction between the language used by Our Lord in these two verses (a point the foolish false traditionalist priest wrongly called modernism).
 Now, we would be even more precise than they were and emphasize that the difference between John 3:5 and John 6:53 is not merely that John 3:5 applies to everyone and that John 6:53 applies to adults.
 Rather, it is that John 3:5 applies to everyone and John 6:53 applies to all who hear the command and can fulfill it; for an adult can be saved without receiving the Holy Eucharist if he simply doesn’t have access to it.
 Examples would be adults who die shortly after baptism, the Japanese Catholics and others in history who lived without access to the Eucharist, and people today during the Great Apostasy who for the most part don’t have an acceptable option for receiving the Eucharist.

-So, this heretical priest (who accepts the heresy that souls can be saved in false religion and is sadly a modernist heretic) manages not only to blatantly misrepresent our position but also ridicule a perfectly valid distinction about the difference in Our Lord’s words in these passages.
-But what do you expect from a heretic who believes that Jews, Buddhists, etc. can be saved without the Catholic faith and that that there’s no obligation to reject the notorious apostate Francis as a heretic, while he condemns people who believe exactly what Our Lord said in John 3:5 and what the Church dogmatically teaches on the necessity of water baptism?
+Thus, this heretical priest (who accepts the heresy that souls can be saved in false religion and is sadly a modernist heretic) manages not only to blatantly misrepresent our position but also ridicule a perfectly valid distinction about the difference in Our Lord’s words in these passages.
+But what do you expect from a heretic who believes that Jews, Buddhists, etc. can be saved without the Catholic faith and holds that that there’s no obligation to reject the notorious apostate Francis as a heretic, while he condemns people who believe exactly what Our Lord said in John 3:5 (and what the Church dogmatically teaches) on the necessity of water baptism?
 By the way, if you want proof that the aforementioned priest heretically believes that souls can be saved in false religions, see our website or just ask him if he condemns as heretical Archbishop Lefebvre’s statements that souls can be saved in a religion other than the Catholic religion.
-A true Catholic must condemn those statements as heretical, and someone who would not do so does not profess the true faith.
+A true Catholic must condemn those statements as heretical.
+Someone who would not do so does not profess the true faith.